49ers may need temporary home because of new COVID-19 rules

 The rules also will impact the San Jose Sharks of the NHL and college teams at Stanford and San Jose State.

-Williams said he has been in touch with the teams.
-None immediately responded to requests for comment.
+Williams said he has been in touch with the teams but none are ready to reveal their plans to deal with the new rules.

 The NHL hasn’t announced a date for the start of training camp but the Sharks have said they would look into alternate sites if needed.
 Several Sharks players have been holding informal workouts at the team facility in small groups.